Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler

 We measure the two-qubit interaction fidelity of the $ZZ$-free iSWAP gate by performing interleaved randomized benchmarking (RB) in Fig.~\ref{fig:Fig5}e.
 The tune-up procedures for the iSWAP gate are described in Appendix~\ref{suppsec:cz_tune-up}.
 Unlike the CZ gate, when performing single qubit gates, we bias QB1 and QB2 in resonance to synchronize their XY axes in the Bloch sphere (see Appendix~\ref{suppsec:synchronization_xy_axes} for details).
 This is facilitated by the tunable coupler, which switches off the effective transverse coupling between QB1 and QB2.
 Since they are put in resonance, the microwave crosstalk between the XY drive tones becomes critical.
 We cancel out this microwave crosstalk by applying active cancellation tone for each of the drive lines (see Appendix~\ref{suppsec:mw_crosstalk_calibration} for details).
 We find that using a long microwave pulse is desirable for better active cancellation.
 Hence, we apply \SI{70}{\nano\second}-long microwave pulses when implementing X and Y single-qubit gates, even though they show lower average gate fidelities (QB1 = 99.92\%, QB2 = 99.81\%) than the \SI{30}{\nano\second}-long pulses used in the CZ gate benchmarking experiments (QB1 = 99.94\%, QB2 = 99.90\%).
 See Appendix~\ref{suppsec:1qb_rb} for single-qubit Clifford randomized benchmarking data.
-Unlike the CZ gate, we implement actual (not virtual) Z gates using XY gates (see Appendix~\ref{suppsec:euler_z}) to cancel out Z-rotations that are accompanied by the iSWAP gate.
-As a consequence, when performing the interleaved RB, the iSWAP-interleaved sequence acquires 0.1125 additional XY gates per Clifford on average (see Appendix~\ref{suppsec:iswap_rb} for details).
-We extract the two-qubit interaction fidelity $F_{\mathrm{iSWAP}}$ by subtracting the contribution of single-qubit gate error $0.1125 \times r_{\mathrm{1QB}}\approx 0.015\%$ from the error rate $r_{\mathrm{int}}$ of the interleaved gate: $F_{\mathrm{iSWAP}} \equiv 1-r_{\mathrm{iSWAP}} = 1 - (r_{\mathrm{int}} - 0.1125\times r_{\mathrm{1QB}})$.
-Owing to the ZZ-cancellation and a short gate length, the measured iSWAP gate exhibits high two-qubit interaction fidelity $F_{\mathrm{iSWAP}}=99.87 \pm0.32 \%$.
-Again, note that this two-qubit interaction fidelity only quantifies the quality of the native iSWAP gate, which contains additional unwanted single-qubit Z rotations.
-In practice, such additional Z-rotations can be compensated by compiling the correctional Z-rotations into adjacent single-qubit gates (see Appendix~\ref{suppsec:iswap_rb} for example).
-The measured two-qubit interaction fidelity is close to the $T_1$ limit of 99.91\% obtained by solving the Lindblad master equation (see Appendix~\ref{suppsec:T1_contribution_to_gate_errors}).